 Souiss 2013 & Rae 2017

 How many of us burn the candle at both ends?
 Balancing a busy workload, maintaining a healthy and social lifestyle.
-What often gets neglected is our sleep.
+What often leads to sleep deprivation.

 These two studies demonstrate the impact of sleep deprivation on performance.